|

 by 65% to 7,000 in 2040.
 Greenpeace Hong Kong is campaigning to

-save the arctic and its animals with a life-size polar bear staged by
+and its animals with a life-size polar bear staged by

 volunteers in the summer heat to raise public awareness.